dann1/one-deploy/arch_single_ceph.md

 The playbooks in OneDeploy offer the possibility of using a local Ceph cluster for storing the Virtual Machines (VMs) and the image repository.
 From the perspective of the OneDeploy inventory and OpenNebula configuration, this scenario is a variation of the [Shared Storage](arch_single_shared) setup, using Ceph instead of an NFS/NAS server.
 Running VMs directly from a Ceph cluster offers enhanced fault tolerance in the event of a host failure, at the expense of increased I/O latency.

 To define the initial Ceph configuration, `one-deploy` uses the official Ceph Ansible playbook, which is called `ceph-ansible`.
 Only specific roles from `ceph-ansible` are used.
-Additionally, `one-depoy` introduces the `opennebula.deploy.ceph playbook`, which is run _before_ the main deployment.
+Additionally, `one-depoy` introduces the `opennebula.deploy.ceph` playbook, which is run _before_ the main deployment.

 For a detailed description of all available Ceph attributes and configurations, we recommend referring to the [official Ceph documentation](https://docs.ceph.com/projects/ceph-ansible/en/latest/).